DCIForks/UIB-table-col-groups/README.md

 The index.html file in this repository contains a table with the days of the week and the working hours of the day.

+## HTML
 1. Create a caption "Weekly Timetable"
-2. Place the caption underneath the table
-3. Create a `<colgroup>` with `<col>` or `<colgroup>` children to divide the columns into Time, Weekdays and Weekend
+2. Create a `<colgroup>` with `<col>` or `<colgroup>` children to divide the columns into Time, Weekdays and Weekend
+3. Add a footer to indicate that after 18:00 on weekdays there is Free Time

+## CSS
+1. Make the table fill the full width of the page
+2. Use a fixed table layout to give all the columns the same width
+3. Place the caption underneath the table
 4. Make the Time column grey
+5. Give the table head a dark background
+6. Make the text of row and column headers white
+7. Set `text-align: right` for all the numbers in the Time column
-5. Make the Weekday columns beige
+8. Make the Weekday columns beige
-6. Make the Weekend columns a very pale green
+9. Make the Weekend columns a very pale green
-7. Place a green border around the whole weekend section
+10. Place a green border around the whole weekend section
-8. Set `text-align: right` for all the numbers in the Time column
-9. Provide a little `padding-right` for the numbers
-10. Add a footer to indicate that after 18:00 on weekdays there is Free Time
+11. Make the text for Saturday and Sunday smaller
+12. Reduce the width of the Saturday and Sunday columns